MisteFr/ScoreboardsPE/README.md

 It adds the line you want with the text you want to the scoreboard.
 The player to which you are sending this setLine have to have received the scoreboard first.
 **NB**: You can't add two lines with the same message.
 If you don't have any lines to your scoreboard and you add the line 4 it will add 3 empty lines too.
-For exemple: ``/scoreboard setLine Misteboss1 Miste 1 My name is Miste `` display that:
+For example: ``/scoreboard setLine Misteboss1 Miste 1 My name is Miste `` display that:

 <img src="https://github.com/MisteFr/ScoreboardsPE/raw/master/img/exemple2.png" width="200">